kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 Notable changes between versions of this draft.

 ## moq-transfork-01
-Changes based on implementation experience.

 - Removed datagram support
-- Removed native QUIC support.
+- Removed native QUIC support
 - Moved Expires from GROUP to SUBSCRIBE
 - Added FETCH_UPDATE
 - Added ROLE=Any

+Datagram and native QUIC support may be re-added in a future draft.

 ## moq-transfork-00
-Based on moq-transport-03
+Based on moq-transport-03.
+The significant changes have been broken into sections.

 ### Bikeshedding
-Couldn't help it.

 - Renamed Track Namespace to Broadcast
 - Renamed Object to Frame